sfawcett123/sfawcett123.github.io/_posts/2023-04-24-Foundations.md

 ## Seating
 Since I am based on a single seater, I have two choices.

-1. Use designs found on the internet to build an enjector seat.
+1. Use designs found on the internet to build an ejector seat.
 2. Use an old gaming chair.

 I went with using a gaming chair, removing the swivel base and mounting it using steel supports to my bedframe.
 This allows me to get started, and is fairly future proof as I can remove it and replace it later.